August 20, 2019 143

 Determine your investment profile; preserve capital, stay liquid, and appreciate capital growth.

-Contact a good financial adviser/broker/manager that will provide financial education, assist to develop consistent investment philosophy, design affordable retirement options, implement and provide regular status of account.
+Contact a good financial adviser/broker/manager that will provide financial education, assist to develop consistent investment philosophy, design affordable retirement options, implement and provide the regular status of the account.
 Check their recommendations and references, and if not adequate switch to another or do direct purchases.

 Consider small stocks as well as multinationals in banking, conglomerate and brewery sub-sectors in your portfolio in preference to bonds because higher and less predictable inflation rates increased the volatility and covered the real return on bonds.
-However, irredeemable convertible stocks as well as government securities can be useful diversification.
+However, irredeemable convertible stocks, as well as government securities, can be useful diversification.